arjunsinghrathore/arjunsinghrathore.github.io/_pages/about.md

   - /about.html
 ---

-I’m a graduate‑student researcher at NYU interested in **LLMs, Agents, and MultiModal Models**. *Thanks for visiting—feel free to reach out if any of this resonates!*
+I’m a graduate‑student researcher at NYU interested in **LLMs, Agents, and MultiModal Models**. *Thanks for visiting—feel free to reach out (at ax2119@nyu.edu) if any of this resonates!*

 ## 🔭 Current Work